bwplotka/my/web/content/posts/have-fun.md

 Well, guess what, not everything is like that.
 On the surface, most of the activities are non-eventful and mundane.
 For example in your life: Cleaning your room/flat/house.
 Systematic gym.
 Diet.
 Systematic learning (**Actually, systematic ANYTHING** 🔥).
 Organizing your to-do list.
 Doing taxes, bookkeeping etc. Of course, in software development, we have tons of similar tedious tasks too: Organizing JIRA tasks, leading status meetings, rolling out the same production service with tiny change (especially if tedious and manual), fixing one little non-brainer thing in code, supporting customers with the same questions and issues every time, adjusting alerting or recording rules, making presentations about topics I already spoke about.
 I can list many things that are not very interesting to me.
 They might be ultra interesting to you, though!
 This is just how my brain works.

 Everyone has their list of stuff you hate doing.
 But still, we have to do it.
-There are moments you can delegate this work to those who like it, but sometimes there is no other way than do it (no one can do a healthy food diet for me, unfortunately).
+There are moments you can delegate this work to those who like it, but sometimes there is no other way than do it (no one can perform a gym session or burn calories for me, unfortunately).

 How to do those things you don't like?
 Do we close our eyes, stop thinking, do it and forget about it?
 Unfortunately, that's a path to frustration, depression and overall sad life.
 So we procrastinate on those tasks.
 As an effect, we can be less valuable at our work, dropping opportunity for earning more and growing.
 In the end, we waste time.
 But there exists a better solution!